 Relationships that were once close will become distant, and even a promising or stable career can become derailed become someone has decided that alcohol is the most important thing in one’s life, more important than physical health, personal happiness, or career success.
 It should also be noted that problem drinkers don’t have to drink to get drunk for it to become a serious issue.

 They can drink in small amounts, but on such a frequent basis that it starts becoming a major health issue over a long period of time.
 Theoretically they could stop, and perhaps have stopped for small periods of time, but inevitably start drinking again unless they become serious about stopping.

 The most serious level of drinking is when someone becomes a full-blown alcoholic.
 Someone who is truly an alcoholic and not just a problem drinker has alcohol as the center of their universe.

 This means that a person is probably drinking on a daily basis and has become so physically dependent on alcohol, that one has problems with withdrawal if attempting to stop drinking.
 Someone who is an alcohol has let their life spiral out of control and needs to get professional help immediately.

 The desire to drink is constant and consumes one’s entire existence.
 Nothing else seems to matter except finding ways to keep drinking and this state is often referred to as hitting rock-bottom.
-So if someone is only in the problem stages of drinking, treatment should be sought to mitigate the issue before it blows up into full-blown alcoholism.
+So if someone is only in the problem stages of drinking, they must join Alcohol Rehab Programs to mitigate the issue before it blows up into full-blown alcoholism.